We have been running English sessions in Second Life since 2010. Why? Why not?

 In the book club on Mondays we meet up in Second Life to read a book (no surprises there).

-On Wednesdays we run the Let's Talk About It session.
-Here Lynne will take you through some of the basics of English - from the alphabet to how to use those tricky little nouns, verbs, adjectives, adverbs and prepositions - it's an audio / visual experience.
+In our Back to Basics sessions, we go through some of the basics of English - from the alphabet to how to use those tricky little nouns, verbs, adjectives, adverbs and prepositions - when we go to Second Life it becomes an audio / visual experience.

-Every so often we meet up and then go on to explore other places in Second Life or on Open Sim.
-From Virtual Britain to Virtual Zanzibar, you can expect just about anything, and if you find a cool place you can be our guide (G and M rated regions only).
+Once a month we meet up and then go on to explore other places in Second Life or on Open Sim.
+From Virtual Britain to Virtual Zanzibar, you can expect just about anything, and if you find a cool place you can be our guide (G and M rated regions and sims only).

 How to contact us in Second Life

-Once you are one of Lynne's contacts in Second Life, you will be able to leave her messages in world.
-Contrary to popular belief Lynne doesn't live in virtual worlds permanently, but the messages will be stored for when she next logs on, and she will usually reply to any reasonable request.
+Once you are one of Teach's contacts in Second Life, you will be able to leave her messages in world.
+Contrary to popular belief Teach doesn't live in virtual worlds permanently, but the messages will be stored for when she next logs on, and she will usually reply to any reasonable request.

 !Note - The usual rules and guidelines apply.